The Idoneth Deepkin are an army of Age of Sigmar of which some models can also be used as an Order warband for Age of Sigmar: Warcry.

 On the other hand that base means also a slightly higher area of effect for both the Hight Tide but also the Biovoltaic Blast ability: if you have a good Quad and your Morrsarr Guard is surrounded, you can try to blast your way out of trouble or do the maximum damage possible before falling.

 If you are not surrounded, remember a Quad can also be used for the Rampage ability for an extra movement and an extra attack.

 Your eels will become pivotal in different stages of the game.

 They are expensive, but the ability to fly over scenery with a movement of 10” is something extremely valuable in a skirmish objective-oriented game.
 Unless you decide to swarm your opponent with Namarti, you will most likely have a low count of models and need to take advantage of the mobility to reach the furthest points first and fastest.

 Something else that could allow your elite fighters to last longer, or to save last minute the life of a key fighter, is their reaction Fade From Memory that prevents a fighter from being targeted as long as the enemy facing him moved within 3″ and there’s another friendly fighter within melee reach of the enemy one.
 Now, if this seems a mouthful, it is because it is.
 This is the classic reaction that an experienced player would never allow you to trigger.
 Unless he has only 2″ or 3″ range fighters and your are pretty compact close to each other.

 The Akheliank King is expensive and would probably need to use his Double, Storm of Blows, to get rid of the toughest enemies.

-The Isharann all have their utility, probably more as a support Hero than a Leader, but if you sacrifice an eel you can have some ductility.
+The Isharann all have their utility, probably more as a support Hero than as a Leader, but if you give up an eel you can have some flexibility.

 All in all, this warband looks like a deadly tide that arrives and retreats dancing with the opponent for the objectives, most deadly at the third battle round.